paper-leaf/alton/README.md

 ##What is Alton?##
 Alton is a scrolling plugin that utilizes custom vertical scrolling effects in order to present and navigate through web content in a unique manner.
 It utilizes the whole scrolljacking idea, but greatly improves upon the often-poorly-implemented scrolljacking experiences you might be used to.

+##What makes Alton unique?##
+Good question.
+Here's why Alton rules:

+1. The **Bookend** functionality.
+This allows you to [NATE FILL THIS SHIT OUT] which is awesome because [NATE FILL THIS SHIT OUT].
+[Here's a demo of Bookend.](#)
+2. The **Header Scroll** functionality.
+This allows you to scrolljack *only* the "Hero Section", wherein the page will scroll to the top of the next section, then re-enable native scrolling for the rest of the page.
+[Here's a demo of Header Scroll.](#)
+3. The plugin uses **100% height** containers for full-screen presentation; it's great for impactful presentation.
+4. You have options for a couple different layouts right out of the box.
+5. It's lightweight, easy to implement, and not CPU intensive.

 ## What is scrollJacking? ##
 scrollJacking is meant to provide options for those times when full page scroll doesn't make sense.
 We've added the option for having a header and footer area that you can scroll to, and also a featured-header single scroll.